-Take a walk through the most magical corner of the kingdom.
+The exclusive seat of power through the centuries, this is the most magical corner of the kingdom.

-Here too, Henry VIII secretly married Anne Boleyn, and later Jane Seymour.
+Here Henry secretly married Anne, and here, too, he later married Jane Seymour.
 Elizabeth I played games with her suitors and James I watched Shakespeare appear in The Tempest.
-Oliver Cromwell died here, less than 10 years after the execution of his adversary Charles I, who walked to his death from the Banqueting House, the only part of the palace still standing today after a devastating fire in 1698.
+Oliver Cromwell died here, less than 10 years after the execution of his adversary Charles I, who walked to his death from the Banqueting House, the palace’s last surviving building.

-Walking along streets that originally ran through and around the palace, discover historic government buildings, from the Houses of Parliament to the Old Admiralty to Churchill’s secret WWII bunker.
-This summer, nowhere is more royal than Whitehall.
-Guided by Dan
+Walking along streets originally laid out in and around the palace, discover historic buildings, from the Houses of Parliament to the Old Admiralty to Churchill’s secret WWII bunker.